 Fab Academy was created by Center For Bits and Atoms Director Neil Gershenfeld to fill the need for advanced instruction in the Fab Labs beyond what was locally available.
 The intensive six-month program in digital fabrication links groups of students and instructors through online video collaboration and lectures by a global faculty.
-At the Fab Academy, you learn how to envision, rapid prototype, and document your ideas through hours of hands-on experience with digital fabrication tools.
-You can learn more about and apply to the program here: www.as220.org/fabacademy
+Fab Academy was a core program at AS220 for a number of years, helping people envision, rapid prototype, and document ideas through hours of hands-on experience with digital fabrication tools.
+For project archive and student work, visit: www.as220.org/fabacademy

 Since August 1994, when the Paul Krot Darkroom was established at 115 Empire Street, AS220’s photography programs have grown to embrace both digital and traditional black and white photography.
 Resources for studio lighting, photo finishing, digital editing, camera rentals, and large-format printing were added, as well as new workshops utilizing these resources.
 In 2012, the program expanded to include complementary analog and digital mediums such as film, video, audio, and computer/web applications.
 AS220 currently provides affordable access to graphics software at the Media Arts Lab, and is planning a gradual expansion into new media as resources allow.